-We are glad you have chosen the City of Mission as your place of employment.
+We are glad you have chosen the All-America City of Mission as your place of employment.
 We extend to you a warm "welcome" and hope your employment with us will be a long and mutually beneficial one.
-The City believes it is vital for success to give the residents of Mission the most efficient and courteous service for their tax dollar and you will be part of this common goal.
+Mission Statement: The City of Mission provides exceptional customer service through dedicated leadership and efficient use of resources to enhance the quality of life in our community.
+You will be part of this common goal.

 The purpose of the Personnel Policy Manual is to establish policies and procedures to provide the City of Mission with a structured and consistent practice of personnel management.
 Please take the time to read and familiarize yourself with this manual.
 It contains important information about what is expected as a City employee and explanation of benefits.
 If you have any questions, please contact your Department Director or the Human Resources Department.
-We wish you success and hope you will have a satisfying and rewarding career at the City of Mission.
+We wish you success and hope you will have a satisfying and rewarding career with the City of Mission.